finopsfoundation/framework/members/vendor-certification.md

 ### FinOps Certified Solution

-You meet this criteria if you offer tooling or a platform that specialize in helping FinOps practitioners solve a specific subset of their cloud cost management challenges.
-You also have:
+Tier of technology providers that license and deliver a software product that contains a subset of the functionality found in the Certified Platform products and is specialized for helping FinOps practitioners solve a specific subset of their cloud cost management challenges.

 - Be a FinOps Foundation and Linux Foundation member
 - Dedicated solution focusing on one area of FinOps